Brockton High School

-Brockton High School, established in 1870, is a high school located in Brockton, Massachusetts.
-It is a part of Brockton Public Schools.
-As of 2016 Brockton High School, with 4,029 students, is one of the largest high schools in the United States and the largest high school in Massachusetts.
-Brockton High School's colors are Black & Red and their mascot is the Boxers, which is a reference to the storied boxing history of the city, and also a tribute to hall-of-fame boxers Rocky Marciano and Marvin Hagler, who are both from Brockton and alumni of Brockton High School.
+Brockton High School, established in 1870, is a high school located in Brockton, Massachusetts and a part of Brockton Public Schools.
+As of 2016, it is one of the largest high schools in the United States and the largest in Massachusetts with 4,029 students.
+Brockton High School's colors are black and red.
+Their mascot is the Boxers, paying tribute to the storied boxing history of the city and hall-of-fame boxers Rocky Marciano and Marvin Hagler, who are both alumni of Brockton High School.

 History

-When Brockton High was founded, it could house only 125 students.
-As the population of Brockton grew, there was increasing demand for a larger building.
-In 1906, a new high school was constructed, consisting of an "A" building and a "B" building.
-By the 1960s, student numbers exceeded capacity, causing split sessions; upperclassmen and sophomores attended school at different times of the day.
-The sophomores attended in the afternoon while the upperclassmen took their classes in the morning.
-In 1965, the City Council Finance Committee approved an $8 million proposal to construct a new high school to accommodate the swelling student body.
-In 1965, the ground for the new building was broken and in 1970, the school was complete.
-The "A" building has since been torn down, and the "B" building housed a pre-K center and then charter and alternative school programs, and is slated to be torn down in spring 2023 to make way for a new public safety center.
-The current high school campus comprises nine buildings and is approximately the size of an aircraft carrier (1/3 mile long) and has 13.5 acre of floor space, about half the size of the Prudential Center in Boston.
-At one time, the highest number of students housed in the school was 4,250.
+When Brockton High was founded, it housed a maximum of 125 students.
+As the population of Brockton grew, there was demand for a larger building.
+As a result, a new high school was constructed in 1906, consisting of 2 sides: an "A" Side and a "B" Side.
+By the 1960s, student numbers exceeded capacity, resulting in complications such as split sessions where underclassmen and upperclassmen attended school at different times of the day.
+The upperclassmen took classes in the mornings, and underclassmen in the afternoons.
+Originally, there were intended for there to be 2 buildings; however, only one was built to boost athletic performance due to their parents (whose children were no longer enrolled) wanting to redirect their funding elsewhere.
+In 1965, the City Council Finance Committee approved an $8 million proposal to construct a new high school that could accommodate the growing student body.
+In 1965, the ground for the new building was broken, and in 1970, the school was complete.
+The "A" building has since been torn down.
+The "B" building, which housed a pre-K center and then charter and alternative school programs, was torn down in fall 2023 in order to allow for construction of a new public safety center.
+The current high school campus has nine buildings and is approximately 1/3 of a mile long, and it has 13.5 acre of floor space.
+The highest number of students ever housed in the school was 4,250.

-Nahyo M. Kim of The New York Times wrote that in a period around 10 years before 2010, Brockton High "was a case study in failure".
+In the 2000s, Nahyo M. Kim of The New York Times wrote that Brockton High "was a case study in failure".
 At that time the school's unofficial motto was "students have a right to fail if they want".
-Around 1999 the school set up a reform plan, using the skill areas of reading, reasoning, speaking, and writing and using them in the school's curriculum.
-By 2001 student performance improved.
+Around 1999 the school set up a reform plan, using the skill areas of reading, reasoning, speaking, and writing in the school's curriculum.
+By 2001, student performance had improved.
 Susan Szachowicz, the former principal, said that the school culture and large size was crucial to the school's turnaround.
-This occurred in a period when education advocates promoted small schools.
+This occurred in a period when education advocates had promoted smaller schools.